jackseceng/LinkShort/security.md

 ## Security-related tooling

-This is a list of tooling in use on this rpeository to find security issues.
+This is a list of tooling used by this repository to find vulnerabilities & bugs.

 | Capability | Tool    |
 | ---------- | ------- |